 Camp Cavell spans 55 acres of woods on Lake Huron, in the traditional lands of the Fox and Sauk peoples.
 The camp has 1800 feet of shoreline that providing spectacular and sweeping lake views from almost all buildings.
 The rustic camp is located 4 miles north of Lexington in the ‘thumb’ region of Michigan with its many quaint towns and ice cream shops.
 Arriving at camp, you’ll drive through the winding forested entrance until you suddenly see the water, cabins, and lodges.

 Two large log lodges have great wooden dance floors and are the primary locations for the dance and spice programming and evening activities.
 The main lodge has a full length outdoor porch and fireplace facing Lake Huron for quiet times, singing, visiting, or watching the freighters go by.
 Summer nights are cool, the air is fresh, and the stars very bright on Lake Huron, so binoculars and plenty of layers of clothing are recommended.
 The second lodge has an enclosed sunny back porch, and it houses the kitchen.
 Both lodges have interior fireplaces and bathrooms, and are connected by a paved walkway.
 Steps and ramps weave down the hillside from the main lodge to the beach on Lake Huron for waterfront activities.
 Meals are served in a large outdoor covered pavilion overlooking the lake and grounds.

 The program begins with swimming and an informal tour of camp on the afternoon of the first day; followed by an orientation meeting and dance after dinner.

 Arrival time is after 4:00 p.m. on the first day of camp.
-Departure time is after a final gathering and by noon the final Sunday.
+Departure time is after a final gathering and by noon on the final day.

 How to Get There